noahehall/theBookOfNoah/0current/security/websecurity.md

           - access the operating systems network layer
           - call operating system functions
         - enabling the following actions
-          - read & manipulate the DOM of hte current page
+          - read & manipulate the DOM of the current page
           - listen & respond to user actions via event listeners
-          - http http calls on behalf ot he user
+          - make http calls on behalf of the user
           - open new webpages/refresh the URL of the current page ONLY in response to user actions
           - write new & navigate between entries in the browser history
           - ask for users location